FAQ

 Bring yourself and your family and learn a thing or two, and find a few perfect gifts at the vendor booths.

-We are using the Showman App again for 2025, where you will create a profile (or login if you already have one) and plug in your entries for sheep show classes, stock dog trial runs, and even sign up and pay as a craft or food vendor!
+We are using the Showman App again for 2026, where you will create a profile (or login if you already have one) and plug in your entries for sheep show classes, and even sign up and pay as a craft or food vendor or for a Farm-To-Table Dinner Ticket!

 Yes and yes!